reganbaucke/JuDGE.jl/docs/src/tutorials.md

 JuDGE.print_expansions(judy, format=format_output)
 ```
 ## Tutorial 3: Ongoing costs
-Depnding on the capacity planning application that JuDGE is being applied to there may be
+Depending on the capacity planning application that JuDGE is being applied to there may be
 ongoing upkeep / maintenance costs for the expansions.
 This is modelled within JuDGE by
 using the `@ongoingcosts` macro to specify the cost of the expansions being available
 at each node in the scenario tree.
 (That is, the corresponding expansion variable has